FixedEffects/InteractiveFixedEffectModels.jl/README.md

 For models with fixed effect, an equivalent way to obtain β is to first demean regressors within groups and then regress `y` on these residuals instead of the original regressors.
 In contrast, this method does not work with models with interactive fixed effects.
 While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.

-#### Can I have multiple observations per (id x time) ?
-Yes, but in this case, the optimization problem tends to have local minima.
-The algorithm tries to catch these cases, and the optimization algorithm is restarted on a random starting point.
-However I'm not sure all cases are caught.

 ## References